agnesbn/VIS_assignment1/README.md

 ### Get the data
 - Download the dataset from https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html by clicking on *1.
 Dataset images* under *Downloads*.
 - Place the `.tar`-file in the [`in`](https://github.com/agnesbn/VIS_assignment1/tree/main/in) folder.
-- From the Terminal, change the current directory to the `in` folder and open the `.tar`-file by running:
+- From the command line, change the current directory to the `in` folder and open the `.tar`-file by running:

 ```
 tar -xvf 17flowers.tar